 If the team is losing late in the game, there is a greater sense of urgency.
 Every mistake or error becomes bigger than it would if the team was ahead in the game.
 That’s when players might rush the play, there might be teammates, parents or coaches yelling where to make the play after the ball is fielded and runners might be running on the bases causing havoc.
 Not a good situation.
 This is where mental training again is critical to keep the energy and optimism as high as possible.
 We all know that anything can happen at any time in this great game.

 A tight game in the last inning brings its own challenges as well.
 Without the best outlook the fear of losing can overtake the persistence to win a game.
 Fear brings its own enemies onto the field.
 Some say the meaning of fear is:

 Use this as a reminder for your players that we create the outcome through the process which begins at the beginning of the pre-season.

 Skill level and experience of the athletes

-New players to this awesome game will benefit most by focusing on simple tactics and strategies.
+New players to this awesome game will benefit most by focusing on simple tactics and Softball Defensive Strategy.
 Incorporating double plays and the defense for runners on first and third base, will only add to confusion and you will have a game of errors that brings frustration.
 Ensuring that they know where they are supposed to go and where to throw on the plays will give them confidence and increase their success with the ball.
 The Technical Pyramid that I developed for skills will help you to decide which skills to work on and when.